 In 2018, the successful local policy model in Washington State was translated to the state level with passage of the WA Secure Drug Take-Back Act.

-These handouts provide a snapshot of secure medicine return services being provided under county-level pharmaceutical stewardship ordinances in Washington and California.
+These older handouts provide a snapshot of secure medicine return services being provided under county-level pharmaceutical stewardship ordinances in Washington and California.

 Implementation Status of County Pharmaceutical Stewardship Ordinances (CA, WA, NY) Oct.
 2017